-Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Ginebra San Miguel Group Audit (GSMGA) provides independent, objective assurance and consulting services designed to add value and improve the operations of GSMI and its Subsidiaries, and help the Ginebra San Miguel Group accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
-The scope of work of GSMGA is to assist the Board and Management in determining whether the risk management, control, and governance processes within the GSMI Group, as designed and represented by Management, are adequate and effective in a manner to ensure that: Significant exposures to risks are appropriately identified and adequately managed.
-Significant financial, managerial, and operating information is accurate, reliable, and timely.
-Employees' and Company's In-house with Outsourcing Group Audit Manager: Isadora A. Papica Auditing Firms: MV Reyes & Associates Reyes Tacandong & Co.
+Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Ginebra San Miguel Group Audit (GSMGA) provides independent, objective assurance and consulting services designed to add value and improve the operations of GSMI and its Subsidiaries, and help the Ginebra San Miguel Group accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, The scope of work of GSMGA is to assist the Board and Management in determining whether the risk management, control, and governance processes within the GSMI Group, as designed and represented by Management, are adequate and effective in a manner to ensure that: Significant exposures to risks are appropriately In-house with Outsourcing Group Audit Manager: Isadora A. Papica Auditing Firms: MV Reyes & Associates Reyes Tacandong & Co.
 Functionally to the GSMI Audit Committee; administratively to the GSMI President

-$^{\rm 44}$ Updated for the year ended December 31, 2015.
+$^{\rm 46}$ Updated for the year ended December 31, 2015.

+acatua! identified and

+control, and

+governance adequately

+processes. managed.

+Significant

+financial,

+managerial,

+and operating

+information is

+accurate,

+reliable, and

+timely.

+• Employees'

+and

+Company's

 actions are in

 compliance

 with policies,

 standards,

 procedures,

 and

-applicable
+applicable applicable

-laws and

 regulations.

 Resources are

 acquired

 economically,

 used

 efficiently,

 and

 adequately

 protected.

-• Objectives
+Objectives

 and goals for

 operations or

 programs are

 achieved.

-a dimereu.

 Effectiveness,

 efficiency and

 continuous

 improvement

 are promoted

 in the

 Company's

 operating

 systems and

 processes.

-p.
-0000000